 - 1 round of Panettone (cut across horizontally), 2cm-thick

 In a wide, shallow bowl, beat egg, milk, sugar and vanilla.
 Slice one round of panettone and then cut in half, so you have two half-moon slices.

 Place it in the bowl to coat on both sides, leave to soak for a few minutes.

-Meanwhile, place half the raspberries in a blender with icing sugar.
+Meanwhile, prepare the coulis.
+Place half the raspberries in a blender with icing sugar.
 Blend until smooth.
 Combine with remaining berries and set aside.

 Heat the butter in a non-stick frying pan over medium heat.
 Drain excess egg mixture from the panettone slices and cook for 1-2 minutes each side until golden.

-To serve, place one slice on each plate, dust with icing sugar, and top with raspberry compote and a dollop of crème fraîche.
+To serve, place one slice on each plate, dust with icing sugar, and top with raspberry coulis and a dollop of crème fraîche or mascarpone.